 - North to the top end of the West Coast Railway to Padang Besar (on the border with Thailand) with stops at large stations in between such as Butterworth (for Penang Island) and Alor Setar (for connections to Kedah and the ferry to Langkawi).

 - South to Kuala Lumpur and Gemas where you can change trains for the journey to Johor Bharu and thereafter the shuttle train to Singapore.

 Ipoh Railway Station is, however, a long way from Aman Jaya Bus Station, which is Ipoh’s main intercity bus station, making connections between bus and train services difficult in Ipoh.

 Train Times to Kuala Lumpur

-There are 18 direct trains a day from Ipoh Train Station to KL Sentral Station in Kuala Lumpur.
+There are currently 16 direct train services a day from Ipoh to Kuala Lumpur.

 For destinations other than Kuala Lumpur type the first letters of your required destination into the destination field and use the drop down list to select the correct end station.

 Facilities at Ipoh Train Station

 For such a large train station the facilities are not particularly good.
 The station has toilets, an air-conditioned waiting lounge with plenty of seating (none of which is cushioned), a small cafe, a shop selling drinks and snacks, a stall vending sweetcorn and a lady outside selling what is known in Europe as either Bombay Mix or Indian Mix.
 That’s it and its a 10 minute walk to the nearest shop.